 Part VII Quality

-A Common Quality Framework for International Search and Preliminary Examination
+Common Quality Framework for International Search and Preliminary Examination

 Introduction

-International Searching Authorities and International Preliminary Examining Authorities are entrusted to apply and observe all the common rules of international search and examination.
-Although applicants can generally expect the International Searching and Examining Authorities to act in accordance with the Guidelines, due to the involvement of several States in the international search and examination process and to the multitude of personnel within the various Authorities, some variability is inherentdue to the involvement of several Authorities in the international search and examination process and to the multitude of personnel within the various Authorities, to the international search and examination process.
-At the same time, it is recognized that minimizing inconsistencies between or within the International Searching and Examining Authorities is crucial to the unqualified acceptance of an Authority’s work product by the States.
+International Searching and Preliminary Examining Authorities are entrusted to apply and observe all the common rules of international search and examination.
+Although applicants can generally expect the Authorities to act in accordance with these Guidelines, some variability is inherent, due to the involvement of several Authorities in the international search and examination process and to the multitude of personnel within the various Authorities, in the international search and examination process.
+At the same time, it is recognized that minimizing inconsistencies between and within the Authorities is crucial to the unqualified acceptance of an Authority’s work product by other Offices.

 This chapter sets out the main features of a quality framework for international search and preliminary examination.
+It describes a minimum set of criteria that each Authority should use as a model for establishing its individual quality scheme.

+Rule 36.1(iv) and 63.1(v)

-It describes a minimum set of criteria that each International Authority (“Authority”) should use as a model for establishing their individual quality scheme.Each Authority should establish and maintain a quality management system (QMS) which complies with the following requirements with regard to:
+Each Authority should establish and maintain a quality management system (QMS) which complies with the following requirements with regard to:

 Leadership and policy